romangurevitch/ConcurrencyWorkshop/internal/pattern/future/README.md

 In Go, the Future pattern can be implemented using goroutines and channels.
-It allows you to start a computation asynchronously and retrieve the result later, enabling non-blocking execution and better resource utilization.
+It allows you to start a computation asynchronously and retrieve the result later, enabling non-blocking execution and better resource utilisation.

 <img src="../../../docs/images/future_graph.png" alt="drawing" height="300"/>